Spaceface424/hybrid_distributed_filesystem/README.md

 Ryan Wu (rwu29), Oliver Rogalski (oliverr3)

 To run the MP, clone this repository into all of the virtual machines that will be used.
-Run main.go on the introducer process then provide the introducer IP to any joining processes.
+Run main.go on the introducer process without the ip then provide the introducer IP to any joining processes.
 Use the -v flag to enable verbose output to stdout.

 Example:
 ```